Proactive Detection Engineering: The Capabilities of the Censys Platform- image 1

 Ukrainian, Azerbaijani, Kazakh, Russian

 Security product developers create detection rules for tens of thousands of clients simultaneously.
-Their goal is to ensure broad coverage, avoid false positives, and maintain safe default settings.
-However, no external vendor knows the specifics of a particular IT infrastructure, its critical assets, or the behavior patterns of targeted cybercriminals.
-Considering this, detection engineering is evolving into a separate and fundamental discipline within SecOps, requiring a shift from reactive actions to proactive external monitoring.
+Their goal is to ensure wide coverage, avoid false positives, and maintain secure default settings.
+However, no external vendor knows the specifics of a particular IT infrastructure, its critical assets, and the behavior patterns of targeted cyber-attackers.
+With this in mind, Detection Engineering is evolving into a separate and fundamental discipline of SecOps, which requires shifting from reactive actions to proactive external monitoring.

 Proactive Detection Engineering: The Capabilities of the Censys Platform - image 1